Magyartanulas/magyartanulas.github.io/definite_indefinite.md

 **IMPORTANT NOTES**

 * The special `én <-> téged` conjugation is definite.
 Naturally, it won't always make sense to use it.
+Remember if you want to address multiple people, you can add `titeket`.
 * The sibilant verbs `olvas` & `néz`, gets a different conjugation in the second person.

 If there is an object in the sentence, then the definite conjugation is used when there is `a/az, ez(eke)t a/az, az(oka)t a/az` in a sentence. *Any other time*, the indefinite conjugation is used.